 Surplus Goods and Equipment

-IT Solutions Service Desk cannot provide surplus monitors, keyboard, mouse or other peripherals.
+IT Solutions Service Desk cannot provide surplus monitors, keyboards, mouse, or other peripherals.
 Those equipment are provided by Facilities Management Surplus.

 How to Dispose of Surplus Property

 State property, even though it may no longer be suitable for use by the University, remains "state property" and must be disposed of in accordance with University procedures.
 When departments have identified an item for surplus they should:

 Complete a Surplus Tag (PDF) and attach it to the item.
 Be sure to include the fixed asset number on the form and keep a copy of the Surplus Tag for your records.

 Determine whether the item is for IT Solutions or Delivery Services.